mbergr/mbergr/README.md

-# Mathias Berg | Greeting
+# Mathias Berg | Data Analyst
 ### Hi there 👋
-My name is Mathias Berg and I am a Industrial Engineer with a Business Intelligence diploma and am currently working as a Data Analyst.
+My name is Mathias Berg and I am a Data Analyst with an Industrial Engineer degree and a Business Intelligence diploma.
 I am highly motivated to continue learning and growing in the field of data analysis, science and engineering, and I am always looking for new opportunities to expand my knowledge and skills.

+- 📫 How to reach me: mathias.berg.1992@gmail.com
 <!--
 **mbergr/mbergr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.